eduance/kahoodie/README.md

 I am 23 years old and have been coding for over 10 years and have been loving it so far.
 The current app you're looking at is a tad different than the one you were supposed to receive, but I didn't persist due to.. 'overcomplications' so to speak.
 Well, enjoy and and feel free to reach out to ask any questions.

-You can contact me at brandon@eduance.io or my phone number +31657769941.